CUSTOMER SPOTLIGHT

 In a Nutshell

-With a shortage of Auslan services and interpreters available in Australia, Swinburne University of Technology turned to Verbit to make its courses more accessible to students.
-Verbit has continued to help the university translate its face-to-face accessibility support into the online medium.
-Verbit’s live CART services are helping to provide unparalleled accuracy and equity in remote learning environments, where many Australian students are struggling.
+With a shortage of Auslan services and interpreters available in Australia, Swinburne University of Technology turned to Verbit to make its courses fully accessible to students.
+Verbit came into play prior to the pandemic but has continued to help the university translate its face-to-face support into the online medium.
+Verbit’s live CART services are helping to provide unparalleled accuracy and equity in remote learning environments where many Australian students are struggling.

 The Solution